zach1492/Tetris---2024-school-project/README.md

 ## Process

+The first step was planning the project.
+To do this I made a mindmap of how everthing would interact and fit together and a drawing of how I wanted it to look.

-To start off the project, I made the GameManager class to control the game loop, draw the graphics, and manage the window.
+After I had planned the project, I made the GameManager class to control the game loop, draw the graphics, and manage the window.
 This allowed the screen to be constantly updated and redrawn.

 Next, I implemented the keyboard handler to detect user inputs.
 After I had finished the core basics, I added in the block script to represent one square of the tetrominoes.
 This provided a reusable structure for handling mino positions and rendering.